GSA/data/dotgov-websites/site-scanning/gathering/archive/pulse-process-pre-2020.md

 #### Further Details

-Here is a rough summary at describing what was done at each step of the processing stage:
+Here is a rough summary at describing what was done during the processing stage:

-* ...
+* Remove the protocol.
+* Cut naive wildcard prefixes out. (from certs)
+* Cut off any redaction markers from names. (from certs)
+* Check that the base domain (a.k.a. parent) of the entry was in the [canonical list of federal .gov domains](https://github.com/GSA/data/raw/master/dotgov-domains/current-federal.csv).
+If it wasn't, it would be discarded.
+This was useful in case one of the datasets had state/local .gov entries, or accidentally had non-governmental entries.
+* Finally, it would dedup the list.